 Recommended for Golf Courses because: Great golf course design by Robert Trent Jones Sr. is the highlight at Fox Hollow Golf Club in north Tampa.

 Skye's expert tip: The price for this course can be steep so be sure to check their rates ahead of time to get the best deal.

 Just over the bridge from Tampa is the Innisbrook Copperhead Course in Palm Harbor.
 One of the favorite stops of the PGA Tour, this course tests even the most seasoned professionals at the Valspar Championship held every March.
 Especially well-known for its "Snake Pit," aka holes 16, 17, and 18, players must watch out or they will get bit!
 The Copperhead was completely restored in 2015, bringing the vision of course's original designer, Larry Packard back to life.
 With plenty of woods, water, and sand to navigate, the Par 71, 7,200+ yard course is as beautiful as it is challenging.
 There is also plenty of wildlife to observe and this part of Tampa Bay is home to really large squirrels, called fox squirrels.
 Don't be alarmed if they jump into your cart searching for snacks.

-Recommended for Golf Courses because: Located just outside of Tampa is the Copperhead Course at Innisbrook Resort home to an annual PGA Tournament.
+Recommended for Golf Courses because: Located just outside of Tampa is the Copperhead Course at Innisbrook Resort, home to the PGA's annual Valspar Championship.